How to Become a Parenting Coach

 Some of the approaches you will learn include:

-Learning how to resist reacting too quickly will help you to feel calmer and more grounded in stressful moments.
+Learning how to resist reacting too quickly will help you feel calmer and more grounded in stressful moments.
 You will gain the tools to discern whether your reaction is based on what is happening in the moment or stems from past traumas you experienced in your own life.
-Learning to self soothe and self-regulate is a key component to doing this effectively without ignoring what is coming up for you.
+Learning to self-soothe and self-regulate is a key component to doing this effectively without ignoring what is coming up for you.

 Setting aside time to connect without distractions in ways that are enjoyable for you and your child will increase your sense of closeness and trust and help you to move into a new level of relationship with each other that is more cooperative and fun!

-Giving your child the knowledge and resources they need to make good decisions and opening up new ways to communicate, will help you to identify the root cause of any behavior that feels out of alignment with your family’s values so you and your child can work together to overcome it.
+Giving your child the knowledge and resources they need to make good decisions and opening up new ways to communicate will help you to identify the root cause of any behavior that feels out of alignment with your family’s values, so you and your child can work together to overcome it.

-Peaceful Parenting Coach training can help you master these techniques and show your clients how to do the same.
+Parenting Coach training can help you master these techniques and show your clients how to do the same.

 Parent Coaching is best suited for parents who are looking for supplemental income or to build a business during school hours.
 Because your clients are parents too, it is simple to build your business during the times when you’re not needed by your own children.
-A Parent Coaching business is also suitable for therapists, coaches, educators, pediatricians, or anyone who already has professional experience working with children and youth.

-Having a Parent Coaching business serves this purpose for those who embark on this journey.
 There is no greater privilege than providing families with the tools, support, accountability, and strategies to have the relationships they desire with their children.

 There is nothing more fulfilling than learning that a parent you’ve supported has stopped yelling at their kids, or that a mom has stopped drowning her guilt with wine, or that a couple has pulled back from the brink of divorce because they’ve reached the same page on their parenting values.